 2. Ruth thinks that what we want determines what we allow ourselves to think.
 Do you agree?
 If so, why does Ruth believe as she does?

 3. Why do you think she decides to speak out at the Folk Fest?
 Why speak out at all?
-Is she crazy?
-If so, to what extent?
+Is she crazy or unbalanced?
+In what way?

-4. The narrator, Con Manos, considers himself easy to dislike.
+4. The narrator, Con Manos, thinks himself easy to dislike.
 Do you agree?
 Do you like or trust him?

-5. Is a character in a novel an independent creation, or ultimately only an aspect of the author?
+5. Is a character in a novel an independent creation, or only an aspect of the author?
 Individuals in Worthy sometimes blend into each other.
-Does this help to define what is unique about them?
+Does this help to define what’s unique about them?

 8. Worthy suggests that the greatness of an idea depends on timing and context.
 Do you agree?
 Are some statements in the novel deliberately thrown away, and if so, which ones?
 Does that make them seem less profound?